MBrancoLab/Frost_2022_hTroph/README.md

 *Motif analysis*

 The meme.sh script uses the MEME suite to first identify enriched motifs for each TE family of interest using the AME tool (output in 'AME' folder).
 It then takes the list of enriched motifs and runs FIMO to pinpoint these motifs in individual TE copies (output in 'FIMO' folder).
 A list of motifs of interest (selected_motifs.txt) was manually compiled based on outputs from select_motifs.R and literatures searches.
 The FIMO_summary.R script then this list of motifs and the FIMO output to produce the plots in Figure 2A and Supplementary Figure 2A.
+FIMO_inactive.R was used to make a similar plot but for H3K27ac-negative elements (Supplementary Figure 2B).
 The alignments in Figure 2D were produced by the family_comparisons.R script.

 *Binding enrichment*

-The TF_enrichments.R takes the permutation test results from transcription factor profiling data and the lists of hTSC- and hESC-active families to produce the scatter plots in Figure 2C and Supplementary Figure 2B.
+The TF_enrichments.R takes the permutation test results from transcription factor profiling data and the lists of hTSC- and hESC-active families to produce the scatter plots in Figure 2C and Supplementary Figure 2C.
 Binding profiles for JunD and c-Jun across families of interest were produced by ap1_profiles.sh (output in 'AP1_profiles' folder) and ap1_profiles.R (Figure 2E).

 ## RNA-seq